South Alive Project

 Purpose

-The purpose of this community project is to learn more about the effect of indoor and outdoor air quality on householders and provide feedback of ways to improve air quality in households.
+The first phase of this community project in 2020/21 was to learn more about the effect of indoor and outdoor air quality on householders and during the second phase in Winter 2023 new technology was used to measure outdoor air infiltration and air cleaners were trialed in households.

 What Have We Done?